PokeMapMobile/PokeMapMobile/README.md

 3. Run the PokéMapMobile desktop app.
 4. Open the PokéMapMobile app on your phone.
 Touch the gear icon to go to the settings.
 In the Notification Code field, enter the notification code given in the desktop app.
 Optionally add in your Pushbullet Access Token.
 Then press save.
 5. For each instance of [PokémonGo-Map](https://github.com/PokemonGoMap/PokemonGo-Map) you ran earlier, add in their url.
 For example, if you used port 5000 above, you would input `http://localhost:5000`.
 Then input the step size for that instance.
-6. Click the connect button.
+6. Click the connect button in the desktop app for each map.
 If it turns green then you are all set!

 If you did everything correctly, you will begin to receive pokemon and notifications.
 Congrats!